 Sue began her professional counseling career as a child protection caseworker for the Denver Department of Human Services.
 This was followed by 9 years working in the Denver Public School system as a school social worker supporting and teaching parenting classes to teen mothers and as a school social worker.

 Her experience also includes work as a milieu counselor in residential treatment centers and as an integrated behavioral therapist in two Denver area pediatricians’ offices and as a home-based mental health therapist for local nonprofits.
-This deepened her expertise working with children struggling with a range of behavioral, emotional, familial, and mental health issues.
+This deepened her expertise working with children struggling with a range of behavioral, emotional, familial, and mental health issues and with their parents to support them.